xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You have an unusual magnetic personality.
+Don't walk too close to metal objects which are not fastened down.